Cats Take 'If I Fits I Sits' Seriously, Even If The Space Is Just An Illusion

 The cats performed the task numerous times in a highly controlled setup, allowing the scientific rigor needed to provide evidence that the cats subjectively perceived the illusory square, says Blake.

 This latest study, in contrast, has the advantage of testing untrained cats in a more natural setting, although it generated less data because so many participants dropped out.
-And Blake notes that because cats are so short and close to the ground, they might have seen the shapes on the floor from an angle that made them less likely to perceive the illusion of the square in the same way that much-taller people do.
+And Blake notes that because cats are so short and close to the ground, they might have seen the shapes on the floor from an angle that made the cats less likely to perceive the illusion of the square in the same way that much taller people do.

 Still, he says, the researchers were aware of the limitations of what they found, and he says this study cleverly exploited pet cats' natural desire to occupy an enclosed space.